opendocsg/slw-judgments-backfill/2018_SGCA_36/report.md

 53     The respondent in turn relied on two local High Court cases in support of its case.
 In _Song Ching Pte Ltd v Amara Hotel Properties Pte Ltd_ (Civil Appeal No 8 of 1991), reported in 3(2) _Mallal’s Digest_ (4th ed, LexisNexis, 2009 Reissue) at 953, it was held that “affirmation of a contract was complete and binding when the representee, with full knowledge of the facts and of the representation, either declares his intention to proceed with the contract or does some act from which such an intention may reasonably be inferred”.
 In _Goldzone_ , Andrew Ang J noted _obiter_ at [39] that “no election can be said to have been made unless the misled party is broadly aware of the true facts.”

-54     The respondent further cited _Chai Cher Watt (trading as Chuang Aik Engineering Works) v SDL Technologies Pte Ltd and another appeal_ [2012] 1 SLR 152, where this Court did not find it necessary to determine this issue on the facts of the case but remarked nonetheless at [34]:
+54     The respondent further cited _Chai Cher Watt (trading as Chuang Aik Engineering Works) v SDL Technologies Pte Ltd and another appeal_ <span class="citation">[2012] 1 SLR 152</span>, where this Court did not find it necessary to determine this issue on the facts of the case but remarked nonetheless at [34]:

  ...
 As to what knowledge is relevant, it would appear that the party waiving his right should at least have knowledge of the facts giving rise to those rights.
 (Note, however another view espoused in Peyman ... that there must be knowledge of the existence of contractual rights themselves, at least in so far as they are express contractual rights, though this decision has been critiqued by The Hon Mr Justice K R Handley, in Estoppel by Conduct and Election (Thomson/Sweet & Maxwell, 2006), especially at para 14-015)... [emphasis in original]